socketio/socket.io/Readme.md

 ### Packet

-  Each packet is represented as a vanilla `Object` with a `type` key that can be one of the following:
+  Each packet is represented as a vanilla `Object` with a `nsp` key that indicates what namespace it belongs to (see "Multiplexing") and a `type` key that can be one of the following:

   - `Packet#CONNECT` (`0`)
   - `Packet#DISCONNECT` (`1`)
   - `Packet#EVENT` (`2`)
   - `Packet#ACK` (`3`)
   - `Packet#ERROR` (`4`)

-  Each packet also contains a `nsp` key that indicates what namespace it belongs to (see "Multiplexing" below for an explanation).

 #### EVENT